 Very early in my career, I lacked confidence in myself and my skills - and it showed.
-If it weren’t for a very insightful woman who saw in me what I knew I had but just didn’t know how to show it, I’m not sure if I’d be here owning any business, talking to anyone.
-But I’m here.
+If it weren’t for a very insightful woman who saw in me what I knew I had but just didn’t know how to show it, I’m not sure if I’d here, owning my businesses and talking to 'stangers'.
+But I am.
+And I’m here.
 And you can get there too.

 EFFECTIVELY & EFFICIENTLY Every-time.

 Here are a few tips on confidence boosters that I use with my clients using the B.A.W.S.E method:

 Yes, it’s just that simple.
 Your mom always told you to stand up straight and not slouch.
 Well, I’m telling you the same thing.
 Your posture says a lot about you.
 Along with your appearance, people will automatically judge you based on your posture.
 A confident person has their head held high, their back straight, and they speak with conviction, look people in the eyes, and project their voice (only when in a group setting).

 Competence: the ability to do something successfully or efficiently; your capability.
 What’s your competency in the skills you currently have?
 How do you gain competence?
 By study & practice.
 There’s no magic pill here.
 If you want to be better at something, study it and practice it.
 Think about how you feel when you’ve mastered a skill.
 Great right?
 How do you feel when you’re talking about your ability to accomplish tasks with said skill, great right?
 See where I’m going here??

 Write down everything that you do and do well.
 You heard me correctly.
 Write it down.
 Sometimes we don’t give ourselves enough credit for what we’ve done & what we know.
 Create a personal ‘brag bank’, if you will.
 (I have to thank Danielle Leslie for that terminology.)
 What are your accomplishments?
 When you have it written down on paper, you’re more prone to let it soak in that you are truly a badass and you have an arsenal of skills that may be transferable.
 Writing your own bio helps too.